|Home » TECHNOLOGY » Wind Turbine Technology » The Technical Challenge of a Unique Technology » The development of commercial technology|

 It was a landmark in technological development and provided valuable information about quality input to design, machine dynamics, fatigue, siting and sensitivity.
 However, preceding the oil crisis of the 1970s, there was no economic incentive to pursue the technology further in the immediate post war years.

 The next milestone in wind turbine development was the Gedser wind turbine.
-With assistance from Marshall Plan post war funding, a 200 kW, 24 m diameter wind turbine was installed during 1956-57, in the town of Gedserin the south east of Denmark.
-This machine operated from 1958 to 1967 with about a 20% capacity factor.
+With assistance from Marshall Plan post war funding, a 200 kW, 24m diameter wind turbine was installed during 1956 and 1957 in the town of Gedser in the southeast of Denmark.
+This machine operated from 1958 to 1967 with about a 20 per cent capacity factor.

 By 1980 in the US, a combination of state and federal, energy and investment tax credits had stimulated a rapidly expanding market for wind in California.
-Over the period 1980 to 1995 about 1700 MW of wind capacity was installed, more than half after 1985 when the tax credits had reduced to about 15%.
+Over the 1980-1995 period, about 1700 MW of wind capacity was installed, more than half after 1985 when the tax credits had reduced to about 15 per cent.

-There have been gradual, yet significant, new technological developments in direct drive power trains, in variable speed electrical and control systems, in alternative blade materials and in other areas.
-However, the most striking trend in recent years has been the development of ever larger wind turbines, leading to the current commercial generation of megawatt machines, with a new generation of multi-megawatt offshore wind turbines now appearing.
+Over this period there have been gradual, yet significant, new technological developments in direct drive power trains, in variable speed electrical and control systems, in alternative blade materials and in other areas.
+However, the most striking trend in recent years has been the development of ever larger wind turbines, leading to the current commercial generation of multi-megawatt onshore and offshore machines.